 Eric has not been OFFERED and programming.
 Through other prisoners, Eric found out about a program (all by himself) in which he could write essays for treats and submit them to psych.

-Eric asked for a “food grab bag” for the reward for this essay
+Eric asked for a “nutella” for the reward for this essay

 (Eric has just made his third phone call since August when he arrived.
 And his third phone call since 12-2018 as a part of another program for prisoners that are on sanctions.
 Being on sanctions at adx is a double whammy you are subject to the almost absolute communication restrictions as well as disciplinary sanctions from whatever incidents land them there.
 Predominantly these sanctions are removed when they hit the ADX although the lucky thing like Eric get to keep theirs)

 A few months ago while I was in C-unit, all of the power went out, including all the outside flood/alarm lights.. although the lights were only down for about 30 or so minutes they opened up a whole universe for me.

 There’s a very skinny window in all of our cells, most of them face a brick wall and nothing else … This is true of c-unit.. where are windows face what I assume is the back of another unit.. however, at the very top of the unit window is about 2 in by 3 in of “sky”.

 During normal times these few inches of sky are mostly useless.. you can see a little of the sky, but the big ass flood lights kill any joy.
 Reminding you your freedom daydreams are a waste of time.
 During the evening that sliver of sky becomes a terror, burying you with light… if you don’t cover up your window at night you’re basically having eight flashlights blasting you in the face.